VIN-y/MissChanger/README.md

 At the moment, it is only compatible with the Stealth Burner toolhead, with the Revo-Voron hotend.

+## Assembly

+Assembly steps are in the "STLs" folder.

 ## Software

 This project use the same [toolchanger extension](https://github.com/viesturz/klipper-toolchanger/) and Klipper setup as [tapchanger](https://github.com/viesturz/tapchanger/).